lozanov95/CookingAppBackend/README.md

 PUT /api/recipes/edit/:id - edits a recipe

 DELETE /api/recipes/delete/:id - deletes a recipe

+##### Comments

+GET /api/recipes/:id/comments - gets the comments of a specific recipe

+POST /api/recipes/:id/comments/create - adds a comment for the specific recipe (requires authenticated user)

 ### The application is hosted on the following link: https://cooking-app-backend-vasil-loz.herokuapp.com/api/recipes/
 ### There is a frontend application that uses this api - https://cooking-app-frontend-vasil-loz.herokuapp.com/ - repo https://github.com/lozanov95/CookingAppFrontendReactJS